swagger-api/swagger-socket/README.md

   % ./bin/nettosphere.sh
 ```

-You can also build the workspace
+You can also build the sample yourself

 ```bash
   % git clone git@github.com:wordnik/swagger-sockets.git